mmuratarat/TODO_CRUD_Ops/README.md

 # TODO_CRUD_Ops

-This is a basic CRUD application built using Streamlit and sqlite3 libraries of Python.
+This is a basic CRUD web application built using Streamlit and sqlite3 libraries of Python.